-This strategy didn’t score higher because it can be evaded by attacks which are designed to appear normal.
-Threat detection based solely on behavioral indicators can provide a false sense of security if an attack doesn’t generate any noise, posing the risk that the threat can infiltrate the network without being discovered.
+This strategy has its limitations because it can be evaded by attacks which are designed to mimic normal behavior.
+Threat detection based solely on behavioral indicators can provide a false sense of security if an attack doesn’t generate any noise, posing the risk that the threat can infiltrate the network without being identified.

-Alerts generated by EDR solutions are also often vague and lack context, meaning they require further investigative work from the analyst to determine if the alert is indeed a real threat or a false positive, the former in which they need to discern the type of threat in order to respond properly.
-Another downside of EDRs is they can generate a great deal of telemetry which requires significant CPU % and bandwidth, which leads to diminished performance.
+Alerts generated by EDR solutions are also often vague and lack context, meaning they require further investigative work from the analyst to determine if the alert is a real threat or a false positive, the former in which the analyst needs to discern the type of threat in order to respond properly.
+Another downside of EDRs is they can generate a great deal of telemetry which requires significant CPU % and bandwidth, which can cause diminished performance.
 It’s for these reasons this approach scored below average in the operational overhead category.

 Reduces risk: 3

 Antivirus solutions (AVs) score low in the risk reduction category mainly due to their inability to detect Linux threats.
 It’s no secret the antivirus industry is struggling to detect Linux threats.
 In a 2019 study conducted by researchers at Team CYRU, 78% or 6,931 known Linux threats were undetected by top-30 AV products.
 This is concerning considering more enterprises are adopting the cloud and Linux already accounts for 90 percent of the public cloud workload.

 AVs do provide some benefit because they detect malware, which is a top concern of cloud security teams.
 Therefore, if an actual breach occurs, an antivirus should be able to detect it.